Pick your own 98 Hour Texas SAE Package with Legal Update I & II

 - TREC-Approved Real Estate Courses

 - Approved TREC provider #4591

 - Pick your own 90 hour Texas SAE Package

 - NEW!
 TREC-Approved Recorded Proctoring Exam (optional)

-Choose any other three 30 hour courses that are right for you from Finance II, Law, Brokerage, Property Management and Marketing with this unique package.
+Choose the other 30 hour courses that are right for you from Finance II, Law, Brokerage, Property Management and Marketing with this unique package.
 Learn just the right things you need to know to focus and build your career.

 Texas Real Estate Law with Finance II, will teach you the key laws, legal concepts and essential basics of Finance that you will will need every day in your Real Estate career.
 This includes contracts, deeds, fair housing, foreclosures, land titles, records, leases, real property rights and several topics for Finance like qualifying, borrowing, ownership, investment, closing, expenses, Loans, etc.

 While being a Real Estate Salesperson you are not expected to act as an attorney, it is important for a licensee to develop a thorough understanding of the various laws, statutes and the financial implications that affect Real Estate transactions.

 The Texas Marketing I and II along with Texas Brokerage will explain how to build your Real Estate business and establish your own brokerage.
 You will learn information on how to successfully operate a business and deliver high-quality service to your clients.